EleniLPetrou/herring_whole_genome_sequencing/Markdown/Part4. Estimate read depth of realigned bam files.md

 # Estimate read depth bam files after indel realignment

-Using samtools, I estimated the read depth of each bam file after indel realignment using the script below.
+Using samtools, I estimated the read depth of each bam file after indel realignment using the script below ("samtools_depth.sh").
 As far as I could tell, samtools depth command does not support multithreading, so it took about ~2 min to run for each sample.

 ``` bash
 #!/bin/bash